-When Mars is near perihelion, high, astonishing clouds appear above the Mariner Valley.
-The wind stretches them along the equator and carries them westward, where they gradually dissipate.
-Based on conditions in these atmospheric layers, they consist of water ice, green gas, and pink crystals.
+When Mars is near perihelion, tall, remarkable clouds appear above the Mariner Valley.
+The wind stretches them along the equator and drifts them westward, where they gradually dissipate.
+Based on the conditions in these atmospheric layers, they consist of water ice, green gas, and pink crystals.
 They are quite dense and cast clearly visible shadows on the surface.

-Their appearance is attributed to terrain irregularities disrupting air currents, directing them upward.
-Additionally, in the morning, a fog rises over the valley, also composed of water ice crystals.
+Their appearance is explained by the fact that terrain irregularities disturb air currents, directing them upward.
+Additionally, in the morning, a fog rises above the valley, also composed of water ice crystals.
 The reason for this sphere is that they sprout from the dry ground like mushrooms after rainfall.
-Perhaps it is because the valley slopes are illuminated in the evening by rays from other distant planets and stars.
-It is these that allow something to grow on this land. x/acrylic 2020.
+Perhaps it has to do with the valley slopes being illuminated in the evening by the rays of other distant planets and stars.
+It is precisely these that allow something to grow on this land. h/acrylic 2020.

 Elena Bideak